Potato Latkes Recipe

-This potato latkes recipe makes thin, crispy potatoes pancakes from grated potatoes.
+This potato latke recipe makes thin, crispy potato pancakes from grated potatoes.
 They are very popular during Hanukkah but are also eaten on many other occasions.
-Here's my secret to making the most delicious and super crispy latkes.
+Here’s my secret to making the most delicious, super-crispy latkes.

 Nothing says Hanukkah better than potato latkes for dinner and jam doughnuts or sufganiyot for dessert.
-This simple, easy and effortless recipe makes the best potato pancakes; crispy on the outside, soft and tender on the inside.
+This simple, easy, and effortless recipe makes the best potato pancakes – crispy on the outside and soft and tender on the inside.

 What are latkes?

 To make a long story short.
-The word 'Latkes' does have a special significance.
-In the Ashkenazi Jewish culture latkes are made at the time of the Hanukkah holiday since 1800.
+The word ‘Latkes’ does have a special significance.
+In Ashkenazi Jewish culture, latkes have been made during the Hanukkah holiday since the 1800s.
 Potato latkes are made as a celebration of the miracle of the oil that lasted for eight days instead of one day.
-When the Syrian Greek king Antiochus captured the holy temple in Israel, the Jerusalem guerrilla warriors, called 'Maccabees', vowed never to submit.
+When the Syrian Greek king Antiochus captured the Holy Temple in Israel, the Jerusalem guerrilla warriors, called the Maccabees, vowed never to submit.

 When the war was over, they lit the temple lamp (menorah) with the little oil that they found.
 The oil that would have otherwise lasted only one day lasted them eight days.
-To celebrate that miracle the Jewish people eat food fried in oil like the famous Jam Doughnuts called Sufganiyot in Hebrew and these potato Latkes.
+To celebrate that miracle, the Jewish people eat food fried in oil, like the famous jelly donuts (Sufganiyot in Hebrew) and these potato Latkes.

 Why make these latkes?